JiaxiangBU/treeImpulses/README.md

     plot(impulseResponses)

 ## Runtime notes
-1. It is advised to run the routine in parallel, controled by the `cores` command
+1. It is advised to run the routine in parallel, controlled by the `cores` command
-2. `NW` commands are only available with the to OLS estimation engine
+2. `NW` commands are only available with the to OLS estimation engine; `IV` and `Cholesky` are only available with tree-based estimation engines.